-It makes sense to learn how to move your own body through space before working with external weights.
+It makes the most sense to learn how to move your own body through space and have sufficient mobility before working with additional weight.

-You can’t just take someone who has a messed up hormonal balance and sat down for 20 years straight with minimal movement and have them do back squats and deadlifts.
+You can’t just take someone who has a messed up hormonal balance and sat down for 20 years straight with minimal movement and have them do back heavy squats, bench presses and deadlifts.

 The alternative of starting with machines or cables doesn’t make much sense either since these exercises work best as assistance exercises for someone who already has a base of strength and muscle.

-Variations of bodyweight exercisers provide the perfect middle ground.
+Variations of bodyweight exercises provide the perfect middle ground for this practice.

 You have the compound movement that gradually improves your whole body’s athleticism, muscularity and overall strength while being extremely safe.